 Final Settlement in Saudi Arabia: What to Expect Before Leaving

-- Unpaid Salary: Any remaining salary for the final month, including any unpaid overtime, must be paid within 2 weeks of contract termination.
+- Unpaid Salary: Any remaining salary for the final month, including unpaid overtime, is typically settled within employer and legal timelines; confirm the timeframe in the official guidance and your contract.

 - Unused Annual Leave: If you have accrued but untaken annual leave, the employer must pay cash compensation calculated on your daily basic salary rate.